UK to introduce more stringent measures to tackle coronavirus outbreak

 LONDON (Reuters) - British Prime Minister Boris Johnson will chair an emergency meeting on Thursday at which he is expected to approve moving to the “delay phase” of the coronavirus response that includes more stringent measures to counter the outbreak.

+U.S. President Donald Trump imposed sweeping restrictions on travel from Europe on Thursday after Britain and Italy unveiled tens of billions of dollars in stimulus in an attempt to stave off a recession.
-Johnson will chair a meeting of Britain’s emergency committee - known as COBR - on Thursday at around 1315 GMT.

-The decision to move to the so called “delay phase” from “contain” is expected to be made at the meeting, his spokesman said.
+Johnson will chair a meeting of Britain’s emergency committee - known as COBR - on Thursday at around 1315 GMT and is expected to decide to move to the so called “delay phase” from the “contain phase”, a spokesman said.

+The British plan for dealing with the outbreak has three main phases - containment, delay and mitigation.

+In the delay phase, so called social distancing measures such as school closures, more home working and reducing large scale gathering will be considered, though will not necessarily be approved immediately.

 Reporting by Elizabeth Piper, writing by Elizabeth Howcroft, editing by Guy Faulconbridge